 - 603.1.
 Triggered abilities have a trigger condition and an effect.
 They are written as "[When/Whenever/At] [trigger condition or event], [effect].
 [Instructions (if any).]" - 603.1a A triggered ability may include instructions after its effects that limit what the ability may target or state that it can't be countered.
 This text is not part of the ability's effect.
 It functions while the ability is on the stack. - 603.2.
 Whenever a game event or game state matches a triggered ability's trigger event, that ability automatically triggers.
 The ability doesn't do anything at this point. - 603.2a Because they aren't cast or activated, triggered abilities can trigger even when it isn't legal to cast spells and activate abilities.
 Effects that preclude abilities from being activated don't affect them. - 603.2b When a phase or step begins, all abilities that trigger "at the beginning of" that phase or step trigger. - 603.2c An ability triggers only once each time its trigger event occurs.
-However, it can trigger repeatedly if one event contains multiple occurrences. - Example: A permanent has an ability whose trigger condition reads, "Whenever a land is put into a graveyard from the battlefield, . . . ."
-If someone casts a spell that destroys all lands, the ability will trigger once for each land put into the graveyard during the spell's resolution. - 603.2d An ability may state that a triggered ability triggers additional times.
+However, it can trigger repeatedly if one event contains multiple occurrences. - Example: A permanent has an ability whose trigger condition reads, "Whenever a land is put into a graveyard from the battlefield," If someone casts a spell that destroys all lands, the ability will trigger once for each land put into the graveyard during the spell's resolution. - 603.2d An ability may state that a triggered ability triggers additional times.
 In this case, rather than simply determining that such an ability has triggered, determine how many times it should trigger, then that ability triggers that many times.
-An effect that states that an ability triggers additional times doesn't invoke itself repeatedly and doesn't apply to other effects that affect how many times an ability triggers. - 603.2e Some trigger events use the word "becomes" (for example, "becomes attached" or "becomes blocked").
+An effect that states that an ability triggers additional times doesn't invoke itself repeatedly and doesn't apply to other effects that affect how many times an ability triggers.

+- 603.2e Some effects refer to a triggered ability of an object.
+Such effects refer only to triggered abilities the object has, not any delayed triggered abilities (see rule 603.7) that may be created by abilities the object has. - 603.2f Some trigger events use the word "becomes" (for example, "becomes attached" or "becomes blocked").
 These trigger only at the time the named event happens-they don't trigger if that state already exists or retrigger if it persists.
 An ability that triggers when a permanent "becomes tapped" or "becomes untapped" doesn't trigger if the permanent enters the battlefield in that state.